Hello, this is Ryuta Hamamoto from TIMEWELL.

 | Consumer electronics | Y, Eu (phosphors) | Displays, LEDs |

-Check 3: Do your end uses or end users involve the military?
+Check 3: Do end uses or end users raise military dual-use flags?

 Risks of Non-Compliance

-The penalty framework under China's Export Control Law has two tiers: administrative penalties and criminal penalties.
+China's Export Control Law stacks administrative and criminal penalties.

 | Type of violation | Penalty |